s0md3v/wappalyzer-next/README.md

 wappalyzer -i https://example.com -oJ results.json
 ```

-### Options
+#### Options

-> Note: For accuracy use 'full' scan type. 'fast' and 'balanced' do not use browser emulation.
+> Note: For accuracy use 'full' scan type (default). 'fast' and 'balanced' do not use browser emulation.

 - `-i`: Input URL or file containing URLs (one per line)
 - `--scan-type`: Scan type (default: 'full')